rnb3ds/docs-site/docs/en/env/api-reference/interfaces.md

 }
 ```

-**Use case:** Implement this interface to customize audit event handling.
-Unlike the `AuditLogger` interface, `AuditHandler` requires both `Log` and `Close` methods for receiving and processing audit events and releasing resources.
+**Use case:** Implement this interface to customize how audit events are processed.
+Unlike the `AuditLogger` interface, `AuditHandler` requires both `Log` and `Close` methods, used for receiving processed audit events and releasing resources.

 **Built-in implementations:**
-- `JSONAuditHandler` - Outputs JSON format logs
+- `JSONAuditHandler` - outputs JSON format logs
-- `LogAuditHandler` - Outputs using standard log package
+- `LogAuditHandler` - outputs using the standard log package
-- `ChannelAuditHandler` - Sends to channel
+- `ChannelAuditHandler` - sends to a channel
-- `CloseableChannelHandler` - Closeable handler with own buffered channel
+- `CloseableChannelHandler` - closeable handler with its own buffered channel
-- `NopAuditHandler` - No-op handler
+- `NopAuditHandler` - no-op handler

 ---